Please click on the title you wish to explore:

 2012 saw the Centenary of the great achievements of both Roald Amundsen and Captain Scott in their race to the South Pole.
 To remember these men, SCA has published The South Polar Race medal, 100 years have gone by and only 100 medals will be produced.

-Mary and I liked to travel and I like to write about our trips.
-With the cost of postage and photography these days, it has proved economical to produce these trip reports on this web site.
-Read them if you wish, but order a book or one of our medals as well!
+I like to travel and one of the best trips was to Egypt.
+With the cost of postage and photography these days, it has proved economical to recount the Egypt trip on this web site.
+I hope you enjoy the read and if you are interested in a book or a medal, please let me know

 The total contents of this website are © Sim Comfort Associates, 2022.